Invent to Inspire (I to I) funds creative, innovative student projects that contribute to NYU’s commitment to student wellbeing and healthy living.

 Of course!
 That being said, two students must act as the project coordinators, managing the budget and project timeline.

-Projects could be rolled out as early as mid-March 2018.
+Projects could be rolled out as early as mid-November 2018.

 This very much depends on the nature of the project, but the Health Promotion Office will take responsibility for the project once it is completed.